jghibiki/Byte-le-Royale-2018/sphinx/monsters.md

 - ```DamageType.sonic```
 - ```DamageType.force```

-Attacking a monster using a weapon, spell, or bomb with a matching weakness will deal double damage to the monster.
+Attacking a monster using a weapon, spell, or bomb with a matching weakness will deal 25% extra damage per weakness to the monster.

 ## Monster Properties